 As a musician I have written/co-written, produced/co-produced, recorded and mixed four full length albums and two EPs from 2003 to today.
 Furthermore, I have created vast amounts of both released and unreleased music and worked with dozens of bands and solo artists throughout the years to produce singles, EPs and Full Lengths.
 I am a dedicated producer and studio musician who creates music for the sake of creation.
 I believe that I can help anyone - playing any style - produce music that has an emotional and sonic depth that other producers and studios cannot achieve.
 I am purporting to be a cool and potentially "better" option versus other studios because I think better means "different and cool", not better in the sake of "everything about me is super bomb and I am the best."
 The thing is this -- great recordings and albums are multifaceted.
 It is not just the song, musicians, the room and equipment... it is a collaborative effort.
 Greater forces are at work -- and throughout my life I have figured out how to harness them... and how to tighten up the resulting tracks and mix them in a way that they slam like music blasted out of speakers in the 60s and 90s.
-If that's not what you are looking for, then I can still help you make a great recording at an hourly rate... but what I really want to do is create and be a part of the next wave of rock and folk music that is going to be massively huge in the 2020s.
-You can call me crazy.
-I don't care.
+If that's not what you are looking for, then I can still help you make a great recording at an hourly rate... but what I really want to do is create and be a part of the next wave of rock music that is going to be popular in the 2020s.

 I am of the opinion that a producer should be cool; someone whom musicians would want to hang out with while trusting their musical and sonic instincts.
 A great producer is someone who can guide the ship and keep everyone in positive spirits while creating the best music possible -- I strive to be that kind of producer.
 I don't want to tell you how to play, I just want to help you make what you play the very best that it can be -- which, yes, will likely be slightly different from how you are currently playing it.
 I do not see my job as a producer to accept something just because it exists, rather, to be an objective listener and sonic/emotional composer -- allowing you to convert the song you play live - with all its energy - into a different entity that will have a comparable energy as when it is played live.
 If you can play a song live, then we can make it sound larger than life.
 Guaranteed.